rolker/asv_sim/README.md

 # asv_sim
-ROS Nodes that simulates the CW4 interface.
+ROS Nodes that simulates a generic ASV.